duminică, 1 martie

 -

-12:31 Live at the Office: BIGYUKI & Now vs NowRotterdam’s ‘ BIRD’ is a club, café and restaurant with a live music programme that's deeply rooted in jazz, and also branches out towards soul, funk, hip-hop and electronic music as well.
-Its name ‘BIRD’ refers to the nickname of the legendary New York jazz saxophonist, bebop co-founder Charlie Parker (1920-1955).
-BIRD serves Neapolitan pizzas, good wines, no-nonsense beers and an all-round metropolitan rawness.
-Since 2014, this urban jazz club and Stingray DJAZZ have been collaborating for a series of music programmes: ‘BIRD.tv’, allowing you to experience the best BIRD concerts and interviews as from the first row!
-This episode is a fantastic special live recorded in the BIRD office with BIGYUKI and Now Vs. Now.
+12:58 BIRDtv: Hypnotic Brass EnsembleRotterdam’s BIRD is a club, café, and restaurant with a live music program that's deeply rooted in jazz, soul, funk, hip-hop, and electronic.
+Its name BIRD refers to the nickname of legendary New York jazz saxophonist, bebop co-founder Charlie Parker.
+BIRD serves Neapolitan pizzas, fine wines, no-nonsense beers, and an all-round metropolitan rawness.
+Since 2014, this urban jazz club and DJAZZ.tv have been collaborating for a series of music programs: BIRD.tv, allowing you to experience the best BIRD concerts and interviews as from a first-row seat!
+This episode is dedicated to seven brothers from the south side of Chicago: The Hypnotic Brass Ensemble AKA Bad Boys of Jazz, Tha Bros, and Yo Favorite Band!
+The band freely adds generous doses of hip-hop, soul, and funk to the brass band tradition, creating an intoxicating and boisterous blend: perfect for another episode of BIRD.tv!

 -